Man killed by Kirkland police had grabbed son during fight with girlfriend

 The man who was shot and killed by a police officer Saturday morning in Kirkland had grabbed his 18-month-old son during a fight with his girlfriend and was refusing to let him go when he was shot, law-enforcement officials said Monday.

+Derek Luis Antonio Sanchez, 35, died of gunshot wounds, according to the King County Medical Examiner’s Office.

 Kirkland police officers responded to reports of a domestic disturbance at a tent near Dania Furniture on 116th Street where several people were living, according to the King County Sheriff’s Office, which is handling the investigation.
-During a fight with his estranged girlfriend, the man grabbed their child, police said.
+During a fight with his estranged girlfriend, Sanchez grabbed their child, police said.

-Officers spoke with the man for about an hour, according to the sheriff’s office, which described the man’s behavior as “erratic.”
-An officer shot the man when it appeared the boy was in danger.
+Officers spoke with Sanchez for about an hour, according to the sheriff’s office, which described the his behavior as “erratic.”
+An officer shot him in the head when it appeared the boy was in danger.

-The man was pronounced dead at the scene.
+He was pronounced dead at the scene.
 The child was medically evaluated as a precaution.